 “Sustainable Economic Growth, Further Integration and Common Identity: Moving towards a European Consensus”

-The creation of the Council of Europe in 1949 paved the way for enhanced cultural, social, and economic cooperation.
-Today, the European Union consists of 27 member states, all of which work closely together to develop policies to facilitate the free movement of people, goods, services, and capital across borders.
+Symposium OverviewSince its foundation the EU has undergone multiple transformations in the socio-cultural, political, and economic spheres.
+Today, the European Union consists of 27 member states, all of which work closely together to develop policies to facilitate common interests such as the free movement of people, goods, services, and capital across borders.

 Symposium LocationsBased in Berlin, the Conference will be hosted at a number of important political, historic, and cultural locations across the city, and will consist of excursions to the country's top institutions and landmarks.

 If you would like to reserve a position and participate in the symposia, please click on the "Apply Now" link below and fill out the online application form: (more »)

 Symposium SpeakersSpeakers during the Conference will include dignitaries, heads of state, ministers, politicians, diplomats, academics, authors, human rights activist, journalists, and artists.
 These speakers will include a large number of individuals from the ICD Advisory Board.
 To learn more about the ICD Advisory Board, please click here